 Accordingly, shopping for ski boots in a store has advantages over shopping online.
 If possible, visit an REI store to examine boots in person and try on several pairs to gauge what best suits you.
 If that's not possible, call us at 800-426-4840 and consult with one of our experts.

 Ski boot manufacturers rate boots on a flex index: the higher the number, the stiffer the boot.
 The more rigid your boot, the more power transfers to your ski's inside edge.
 (REI.com product pages list the flex index under the "specs" tab.)

-When shopping for ski boots, the amount of flex the boots offer also roughly correlates to your ability level: novice, intermediate or advanced.
+When shopping for ski boots, the amount of flex the boots offer also roughly correlates to your ability level: beginner, intermediate or advanced.

 Below is a general guideline for matching flex index to your ability level, but know that within each level you can still refine your range.

 Flex index is typically below 85 for men and 75 for women.